zackrylangford/linux-mastery/README.md

 ## 📖 Additional Resources

+- **EXAMPLE-WALKTHROUGH.md** - Complete example of learning one problem from start to finish
 - **DAILY-PRACTICE.md** - Your simple 20-30 minute daily routine
 - **GETTING-STARTED.md** - Step-by-step guide for your first week
 - **RESOURCES.md** - External learning materials and references
 - **CERTIFICATION-PATH.md** - LPIC-1 certification roadmap
+- **MIGRATION-GUIDE.md** - Transitioning from old command-focused structure

 ## 🤝 How to Use This Repository